The Minnesota Guide to Section 8 Housing

 What Is the Most Section 8 Will Pay in Minnesota?

-The Section 8 program requires you to contribute 30% of your adjusted monthly income towards rent.
+The maximum subsidy Michigan’s Section 8 provides is determined by Fair Market Rent (FMR) values, which HUD calculates annually.
+FMR reflects the cost of renting a modest unit in a specific area.
+Michigan’s Section 8 program requires you to contribute 30% of your adjusted monthly income towards rent.
 This calculation begins by assessing your household's total income, which includes wages, Social Security, and any other qualifying sources.

-It's important to understand that if you choose to rent a unit where the rent is higher than the Payment Standard, you will be responsible for covering the difference.
+Remember, while participants generally contribute 30% of their adjusted income toward rent, renters are responsible for paying any amount above the subsidy limit.
 However, the program offers flexibility by allowing you to select a housing option that best suits your needs and financial situation.

 {{SC-FMR}}